agstub/lake-altimetry-inversions/README.md

 # Dependencies
 As of this commit, this code runs with the latest SciPy (https://www.scipy.org/) release.

 Plotting relies on Matplotlib (https://matplotlib.org/).

 # Required data
 The following data are needed to run the code with ICESat-2 ATL15 data.

-(Note: you can run the inversion with synthetic data without this data--see description below)
+(Note: you can run the inversion with synthetic data without downloading this data--see description below)

 1. ICESat-2 ATL15 (1 km resolution):